autmn-lab/posto/README.md

 ### Downloading the tool

-1. Download the repository to your desired location `/my/location/`:
+1. Download the repository to your desired location `/my/location/`

+2. Once the repository is downloaded, the user needs to set the variable `MNTR_BB_ROOT_DIR` to `/my/location`.
+To do, we recommened adding this to `bashrc` (see step 2.1).
+For users who do not wish to add it to their `bashrc` can set the variable each time they open the terminal session to run the tool (see step 2.2).
+Users choosing step 2.2 are gently reminded to perform this step every time they intend to run the rool.

-2. Once the repository is downloaded, please open `~/.bashrc`, and add the line `export MNTR_BB_ROOT_DIR=/my/location/monitor-bb/`, mentioned in the following steps:
+4. Once the repository is downloaded, please open `~/.bashrc`, and add the line `export MNTR_BB_ROOT_DIR=/my/location/monitor-bb/`, mentioned in the following steps:

    1. ```shell
       vi ~/.baschrc